theworldasastage/hugo/content/post/podcast/how-to-host-record-boradcast-an-international-podcast.md

 ![](/img/podcast/tutorial-3.gif)

 Now you have to configure your source to connect it to your mic.
-Clic on the mic you just added to make the menu "Audio Source" appear.
+Click on the mic you just added to make the menu "Audio Source" appear.
 If you use the internal mic of your Mac, no more configuration to do.
 But if you use a more complex mic you should open the "Advanced" part on the menu to select which sources you exactly want.

 ![](/img/podcast/tutorial-4.png)